-Read the Growing Vegetable Soup book, and then make vegetable soup – a popular classroom recipe.
+Read the book Growing Vegetable Soup by Lois Ehlert, and then make vegetable soup – a popular classroom recipe.

 Vegetable soup is a food that some kids might not want to try at home, but when paired with a story and a fun cooking activity, it becomes a powerful lesson in nutrition!